 “I do not believe there is going to be standardization,” Krivak said.
-“I would have to say HRD is this concept that each company is going to define, and then it is going to be up to the individual clinician, whether that is a pathologist or someone who specializes in genetics and cancer, who will say, ‘We think this is the best test for these reasons and this is what we are going to do in our practice.’
-I do not think there is a perfect test out there.”
+“I would have to say HRD is this concept that each company is going to define, and then it is going to be up to the individual clinician, whether that is a pathologist or someone who specializes in genetics and cancer, who will say, ‘We think this is the best test for these reasons, and this is what we are going to do in our practice.’
+I do not think a perfect test is out there.”

 Also, we really have to do some type of molecular interrogation to classify and select our medications.
-We have numerous medications that we can use to treat these patients; now, we have to figure out what the optimal timing is to initiate these medications, as well as what sequence [they should be given in].
+We have numerous medications that we can use to treat these patients; now we have to figure out what the optimal timing is to initiate these medications, as well as what sequence [they should be given in].
 Hopefully, some of this molecular information will help.

 What we are really testing is the tumor.
 To me, that can be looked at as unfavorable if you do not have any tumor [tissue] available and maybe the patient did not undergo debulking.
-If I am going to test a patient, I want to test the most recent biopsy because chemotherapy may potentially induce some changes within the tumor itself.
+If I’m going to test a patient, I want to test the most recent biopsy because chemotherapy may potentially induce some changes within the tumor itself.
 Most of us would say, if someone has recurred [for] the third or fourth [time], and you are going to do some molecular interrogation at that time, you would want to biopsy that patient and use the most recent tumor [specimen] that you can get.
 If you cannot get that, then you go back to the initial specimen.

 We do not have all the answers and we do not know how to sequence chemotherapy appropriately.
 This is another piece of information that will help guide us through how we are going to sequence treatments.
-How we [choose to] treat our patients will be based upon curability and non-curability, prior treatment-related adverse effects, and possibly cost and distance to [the institution].
+How we [choose to] treat our patients will be based upon curability and noncurability, prior treatment-related adverse effects, and possibly cost and distance to [the institution].
 If we look at the molecular profile of the tumor, that may [present] us [with] other ideas for someone who may have not experienced any response in the past.

-I wish it was standardized.
-I wish we could say, 'HRD is defined as this.'
-If you were to talk to me 3 years ago, I would have said that I define HRD as any molecular alteration within that homologous recombination pathway…I do not want to say that I have no data, [but we] have very limited data.
+I wish we could say, “HRD is defined as this.”
+If you had spoken to me 3 years ago, I would have said that I define HRD as any molecular alteration within that homologous recombination pathway…I do not want to say that I have no data, [but we] have very limited data.
 It is mostly intuition.
 The way I defined [HRD back then is not how I define it now].
 We are probably never going to have a standard definition for [HRD]; it probably just boils down to economics.
 All companies want to say that their test is [best].